 Nursing care centres provide accommodation, meals and personal care, entertainment and activities, but also have qualified nurses in constant attendance to provide clinical care.
 Many also provide more specialist Dementia care.
 A nursing care centre will generally charge higher fees than a residential care centre because it offers care by qualified nurses, although the NHS now makes a contribution to nursing care fees (see Fees & Funding).

 This is active, compassionate care of the chronically and terminally ill, directed towards improving the quality of life.
 Palliative care particularly focuses on the control of pain and symptoms.
 These specialist approaches include the individual, the family, carers and friends, and extend to bereavement and grief.

 Residential care centres provide accommodation, meals, entertainment, activities and personal care, such as help with bathing and dressing, for those who are finding it difficult to cope at home, or who need more help than their carers are able to provide.
 Residential care centres do not generally provide nursing care for medical conditions but often do cater for Dementia clients.
 The minimum age for admission is normally 65, although some may accept younger residents.

 Respite care is short-term care, perhaps for a week or two, so that carers can have a break or if a carer is unavailable for a while.
 Some care centres such as ours will have rooms set aside for respite stays, others will only offer it if there is a room vacant.
 Many clients often convert from being a short term respite client into being a permanent long term resident if their experience is pleasant and if funding is available.

-Some care centres offer specialist care for conditions such as Parkinson's Disease, Huntington's Disease, MS, brain injury, challenging behaviour or for young physically disabled people, Cancer related, with specially-trained staff and adapted facilities.
+Some care centres offer specialist care for conditions such as Parkinson’s Disease, Huntington’s Disease, MS, brain injury, challenging behaviour or for young physically disabled people and Cancer related.

 Young Physically Disabled